 On March 20, 2005, Edmund P. Clowney passed away, at the age of 87, after a brief illness.

 Leaving Westminster at age 67, Clowney transferred his credentials to the Presbyterian Church in America.
-He served two decades in that denomination, on the pastoral staff of churches in churches in Charlottesville, Dallas, and Houston.
+He served two decades in that denomination on the pastoral staff of churches in Charlottesville, Dallas, and Houston.